DripDropz/perma-lock/README.md

 ./create_testnet_wallet.sh wallets/user-wallet
 ```

 3. Fund the wallets.
-The `user-wallet` will store the tokens you intend to add to the perma lock contract.
-The `collat-wallet` needs 5 ADA and the `reference-wallet` needs at least 10 ADA.
+The `user-wallet` will store the tokens you intend to add to the perma lock contracts.
+The `collat-wallet` needs 5 ADA and the `reference-wallet` needs at least 20 ADA.

+4. Create the script references.

+5. Change directory into either the `lock_ft` or `lock_tkn`.

+6. Create the perma locked UTxO required for the contract in use.

 - The happy path assumes a synced testnet node.
 - Please update the `data/path_to_cli.sh` and `data/path_to_socket.sh` files to match your current `cardano-cli` and `node.socket` path.